Jane (1915 film)

 Jane is a 1915 American silent film produced by the Oliver Morosco company and distributed by Paramount Pictures.
-It is based on a stage play Jane by W.H.
+It is based on the stage play Jane by W.H.
 Lestocq and Harry Nicholls.
 Frank Lloyd directed, early in his career, and up-and-coming stage comic Charlotte Greenwood debuts and stars in her first motion picture.
 This was Lloyd's second directed feature film after several years of making shorts.
 This film survives in the Library of Congress.